 Accounts receivable and credit policies: Accounts receivable consist primarily of noninterest bearing amounts due from members for procurement costs, including securing transportation, associated with Feeding America's grocery and produce programs.
-Amounts also include annual fees charged to member organizations as well as additional fees for IT business solutions.
+Amounts also include annual fees charged to member organizations, as well as additional fees for IT business solutions.
 Feeding America records accounts receivable when it has the unconditional right to issue an invoice and receive payment.
-Opening balances as of July 1, 2022 totaled approximately \$14,133.
-Management determines the allowance for uncollectible accounts receivable based on historical experience, an assessment of economic conditions, aging categories and a review of subsequent collections.
-Accounts receivable are written off when deemed uncollectible.
-At both June 30, 2023 and 2022, the allowance was \$525.
+Opening balances at July 1, 2022, totaled \$14,280.
+Feeding America offsets gross accounts receivable with an allowance for future credit losses.
+The allowance for future credit losses represents Feeding America's best estimate of the amount of probable credit losses in Feeding America's existing accounts receivable, and is based upon historical loss patterns and an evaluation of the potential risk of loss associated with specific accounts.
+Account balances are charged against the allowance after all means of collection have been exhausted and the potential for recovery is considered remote.
+Provisions for allowances for future credit losses are recorded in management and general expense.